-- A. Four (4) days in the event of the death of a spouse (including domestic partner), child (including foster child or stepchild who resides with the employee), mother, father, brother or sister: - B. Three (3) days in the event of the death of a mother-in-law, father-in-law, grand-mother, grandfather, grandchild or any other relative living in the employee's household: - C. One (1) day in the case of death of an aunt, uncle, sister-in-law or brother-in-law.
+- A. Four (4) days in the event of the death of a spouse (including domestic partner), child (including foster child or stepchild who resides with the employee), mother, father, brother or sister, step-mother, step-father, step-brother or step-sister; - B. Three (3) days in the event of the death of a mother-in-law, father-in-law, grand-mother, grandfather, grandchild or any other relative living in the employee's household: - C. One (1) day in the case of death of an aunt, uncle, sister-in-law or brother-in-law, niece, nephew or cousin.